Making bow strings from plant fibers

 Twisting the string

 The technique of twisting strings is a common practice around the world.
 First, two bundles of clean fibers are tied together with a knot and separated into two smaller bundles.
 These two bundles form a V-shape from the knot.
-Then, the V-shaped double bundle is placed on the upper right leg, and with a smooth motion of the flat right hand, both bundles are moved forward about 15 cm separately at the same time.
+Then, the V-shaped double bundle is placed on the upper right leg, and with a smooth motion of the flat right hand, both bundles are moved forward about 15 cm separately simultaneously.
 At the end of this motion, both bundles are rolled backward as one bundle.
 This creates a right-turned string with left-turned bundles.
 By doing this, the fiber strings are oriented parallel to the length of the string, which is parallel to the pulling forces.
 This orientation provides the highest combined strength of all utilized fibers.

 Some additional remarks should be added to this explanation.
 First, the thickness and density of the string can be influenced by the number of fibers used and the density of rolling, but the basic actions remain the same as described above.
 Second, the rolling action on the upper leg will grab all fibers in the vicinity, which can be painful for newcomers as it may pull out leg hairs.
 Finally, the motions described are for right-handed people, and left-handed people should perform the same actions on the other side.

-To keep it simple: Roll two bundles forward and one bundle back
+To keep it simple, roll two bundles forward and one bundle back

 Drying the bowstring

 Bowstrings for hunting should consist only of twisted fibers without other plant cells and be tightly twisted.
-Once the desired length, thickness, and uniformity of the string are achieved, it should be dried in fresh air.
+Once the string’s desired length, thickness, and uniformity are achieved, it should be dried in fresh air.
 To do this, bushmen typically hang the string on a tree with a lightweight at the lower end.
 This will keep it straight without stretching it.
 In northern Namibia, the string will typically be completely dry and stiff after about three days of hanging.

 Finishing the bowstring

-Once the bowstring has completely dried, the bushman will apply beeswax to it.
+Once the bowstring has completely dried, the bushman will apply beeswax.
 The wax is kneaded into the string to surround most of the fibers.
 This makes them waterproof and reduces friction between them when under stress, such as during shooting.
 Moreover, the wax helps to glue small fiber ends to the main string, reducing the likelihood of premature wear.
 All of these functions make a beeswax-treated bowstring much more durable.
-Finally, the finished bowstring is rolled up into a bundle and can be used whenever necessary.
+Finally, the finished bowstring is rolled into a bundle and can be used whenever necessary.

 Typically, the loop in the string is knotted, but skilled individuals may twist the loop directly into the string.